Wenbintum/WWL-GPR/README.md

 ## Installation
 The easiest way to install the prerequisites is via [conda](https://conda.io/docs/index.html).
 All the dependencies are given in `env.yml`.
+(The expected installation time is around 2 minutes)

 Firstly, download or clone this repository via:
 ```bash